Green-Software-Foundation/patterns/docs/catalog/cloud/reduce-network-traversal-between-VMs.md

 ## Solution
 Consider using proximity placement groups (also called VM-Host affinitry rules) to reduce the network traversal by ensuring your VM resources are physically located close to each other.

-For critical workloads configure proximity placement groups with availability zones, to align high availability with performance.
+For critical workloads, configure proximity placement groups with availability zones, to align high availability with performance.

 ## SCI Impact
 `SCI = (E * I) + M per R`